SumoLogic/sumologic-documentation/docs/manage/collection/index.md

 # Collection

 :::sumo Required Capabilities
-You need the Manage or View Collectors [role capability] (users-and-roles/roles/role-capabilities.md) to manage or view Collection.
+You need the Manage or View Collectors [role capability](../users-and-roles/roles/role-capabilities.md) to manage or view Collection.
 :::

 Use the **Collection** page to manage all of your Collectors and Sources.
 To access the Collection page, go to **Manage Data \> Collection \> Collection**.